dewittpe/qwraps/README.md

 3) code clean

-Additional functionality:
+*Additional functionality:*

+A short, incomplete list of additional functionality I want to add to this package.

 1) In the count.R function add the ability to work with non factor variables.
-Specifically for something along the lines of: count("price", "1000", data = diamonds, operator = "&lt") which would return the count and percentage of records with a price less than 1,000.
+Specifically for something along the lines of: count("price", "1000", data = diamonds, operator = "less") which would return the count and percentage of records with a price less than 1,000.

+2) frmt and frmtp to work on list structures.

 ## Development